openssl-x509, x509 - Certificate display and signing utility

 - sep_comma_plus, sep_comma_plus_space, sep_semi_plus_space, sep_multiline

 These options determine the field separators.
-The first character is between RDNs and the second between multiple AVAs (multiple AVAs are very rare and their use is discouraged).
+The first character is between Relative Distinguished Names (RDNs) and the second is between multiple Attribute Value Assertions (AVAs, multiple AVAs are very rare and their use is discouraged).
 The options ending in "space" additionally place a space after the separator to make it more readable.
 The sep_multiline uses a linefeed character for the RDN separator and a spaced + for the AVA separator.
 It also indents the fields by four characters.
 If no field separator is specified then sep_comma_plus_space is used by default.

 Reverse the fields of the DN.
 This is required by RFC2253.
 As a side effect this also reverses the order of multiple AVAs but this is permissible.